tngreene/XPlane2Blender-docs/creating-axis-detent-ranges.md

 ![](/assets/axis_detent_ranges_in_charts.png "Graphics showing the relationship between the mesh, animations, and ranges")

-**The tiny thin line for the range **`.75, .75, 0`** is showing where the pit it.
-The 1 pixel of whitespace is for illustrative purposes only.**
+**The tiny thin line for the range **`.75, .75, 0`** is showing where the pit is.
+The 1 pixel of whitespace is for illustrative purposes only, it has no real width.**

-As you can see, because the Blender Animations, X-Plane Dataref Keyframes, and Axis Detent Ranges are all enforced to be synchronized, the graph minimum heights reflects the real object, whether you're looking at Datarefs or Blender Animations!
-This is no coincidence! \(Unfortunately you'll have to use your imagination for the OBJ as the model is a plain cylinder and rectangular cube.\)
+As you can see, because the Blender Animations, X-Plane Dataref Keyframes, and Axis Detent Ranges are all enforced to be synchronized, the graphs of minimum heights reflects the real object, whether you're looking at Datarefs or Blender Animations!
+This is no coincidence! \(Unfortunately you'll have to use your imagination for the OBJ as the model is a plain cylinder and rectangular stick.\)

 Once you understand the concept, the rules for what is a valid Axis Detent Ranges table will hopefully be very straight forward.